Is ONEOK Inc. (OKE) a Keeper?

 Morgan Stanley gave a rating of “Equal-Weight” to OKE, setting the target price at $55 in the report published on May 26th of the current year.

-During the last 5 trading sessions, OKE rose by +0.12%, which changed the moving average for the period of 200-days by +49.87% in comparison to the 20-day moving average, which settled at $62.97.
-In addition, ONEOK Inc. saw 69.91% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OKE fell by -2.70%, which changed the moving average for the period of 200-days by +45.25% in comparison to the 20-day moving average, which settled at $63.96.
+In addition, ONEOK Inc. saw 66.94% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for OKE